Shifter User Documentation

 Clip

 Clips allow you to create named animation exportd, that represent a section of time on the maya timeline.
+New Clips will automatically read the duration of the Maya timeline, and use that as the start and end frame.

 • Trash can: Removes the clip.